 Azerbaijan prides itself on having one of the most favorable legal frameworks for investment activities.
 The Government succeeded in opening up economy for international business and introducing investment-friendly legislation.
 A foreign investor is welcome to enter the Azerbaijani market with a “green-field project.”
 This is particularly attractive bearing in mind the geographic location of the country as the transportation hub for the Caspian region and Central Asia and the proximity of regional markets.

 Azerbaijan has successfully implemented the process of de-nationalization of state-owned enterprises and property – the private sector accounts for 84.5% of the country’s GDP and employs 70% of population.
-Currently, the second stage of privatization is underway and covers medium and large-scale enterprises in the strategic sectors of economy such as transport, communication, construction, chemical and heavy engineering industry etc.
+Currently, the second stage of privatization is underway and covers medium and large-scale enterprises in the strategic sectors such as transport, communication, construction, chemical and heavy engineering industry, among others.

 Azerbaijan has an extensive network of trade partnerships with over 140 countries.
 Two important factors have contributed to this: exports of increasing amounts of Azerbaijani crude and oil products and the expanding internal market which led to the rise in imports of manufacturing equipment and consumer goods in the country.
-In recent years an average annual growth in foreign trade exceeds 20%.
-Exported goods are not subject to any customs duties and restrictions.
+In recent years an average annual growth in foreign trade has exceeded 20%.

-Azerbaijan also has a well-developed legal and policy framework on environmental protection.
-The country is a party to most multilateral environmental agreements.
-Azerbaijan is also in the process of accession negotiations to the World Trade Organization (WTO).
+Azerbaijan has a well-developed legal and policy framework on environmental protection, and is a party to most multilateral environmental agreements.
+Azerbaijan is in the process of accession negotiations to the World Trade Organization (WTO).